gernest/StatMachine/README.md

 StatMachine
 ===========

 Go library for analyzing football results.
+This library is used to generate everything from simple stats (league tables) to more complex stats (#number of first halfs scored in in a row).

 # Required Data #
-The library requires the following data for each result:
+The library requires that results are provided as a input from a 3d party library and the following data for each result:
 - Goals scored.
 - Goals scored at half time.
 - Opponents goals scored.